Collaboration, perseverance drive Gonzaga student’s MBA success

 Navigating those challenges looked different nearly every day.
 With her husband helping out by picking up their daughter from school, cooking dinner or simply helping her study, she was able to focus on excelling in the classroom and at her job.

 “She’s so infectious.
-My first experience with her was during the application process when I expressed a lot of trepidation about my ability to juggle everything and she always told me ‘you got this,”Thornton said.
-“You couldn’t ask for anything more in a program director, she’s an amazing ambassador for it.”
+My first experience with her was during the application process when I expressed a lot of trepidation about my ability to juggle everything, and she always told me ‘You got this,’ ”Thornton said.
+“You couldn’t ask for anything more in a program director.
+She’s an amazing ambassador for it.

 “Gonzaga has tremendous resources, especially around the Spokane area as the name is so well-known.
-I’ve already secured a job because of the fact I was in the program,” said Thornton.
-“If you’re willing to engage and you put yourself out there, there’s a lot to gain.”
+I’ve already secured a job because of the fact I was in the program,” Thornton said.
+“If you’re willing to engage and put yourself out there, there’s a lot to gain.”

-“Integrating what I learn into what I already know and to push my own boundaries, that’s what success looks like to me,” said Thornton.
+“Integrating what I learn into what I already know and to push my own boundaries, that’s what success looks like to me,” Thornton said.
 “The program has helped me grow so much in my work and in life.”